SnS-Net/Usefull-Scripts/README.md

 # 🚀 Welcome to the Useful-Scripts Repository!

-These are easy yet powerful time saving scripts designed to enhance your Linux experience, whether you're on a desktop or managing servers.
-These scripts are thoughtfully crafted to prompt for your personal input, ensuring seamless customization.
+These easy yet powerful time-saving scripts are designed to enhance your Linux experience, whether you're on a desktop or managing servers.
+Each script is thoughtfully crafted to prompt for your personal input, ensuring seamless customization.

 Every week, I upload SnS-Net's Useful-Scripts repository with fresh templates, making Linux tasks even more efficient.
 Here's a sneak peek at a few: